hoagsie/vtm/loresheets.md

 <td><p>Connected to a series of abandoned tunnels beneath Chicago.
-Different levels grant the character the ability to traverse through the tunnels safely, understand the culture that's been built beneath the city, and participate even, connect with a <a href="Tremere" class="wikilink" title="Tremere">Tremere</a> named Lydia who lives there or hide out safely and without being caught.</p></td>
+Different levels grant the character the ability to traverse through the tunnels safely, understand the culture that's been built beneath the city, and participate even, connect with a [Tremere](./tremere.md) named Lydia who lives there or hide out safely and without being caught.</p></td>
 <td><ul>
 <li>Page 279</li>